-Editor’s Note: To mark Election Day, we’re reposting our Essentials article on U.S. hooch.
+Editor’s Note: To mark Independence Day, we’re reposting our Essentials article on U.S. hooch.

 That said, American whiskey is simply grain spirits made in America.
 And underneath that umbrella live wonderful bottles of many kinds.
 We find ourselves in agreement with the great hard-boiled novelist Raymond Chandler, who summed it all up: “There is no bad whiskey.
 There are only some whiskies that aren’t as good as others.”